Lagash: The 3HB Building

-Basic Information

 Three building levels were discovered and 3HB III is the earliest and most well-preserved level.
 3HB II and 3HB I shared the same layout with 3HB III.
 All three levels have a central niched-and-buttressed building which is surrounded by a low enclosure wall with unknown height.

-Possible Functions

-Hansen believes that the 3HB Building was a “kitchen temple” that aimed at meeting some of the god’s demands.
-However, Ashby argues that the building was a shrine in the Bagara complex as it shared more similarities with other temples than kitchens in terms of layout, features and contents.
+An excavator believes that the 3HB Building was a “kitchen temple” that aimed at meeting some of the god’s demands.
+Alternatively, it has been suggested that the building was a shrine in the Bagara complex as it shared more similarities with other temples than kitchens in terms of layout, features and contents.

 The 4HB Building

-Basic Information

 The excavators discovered five building levels.
 The layout of 4HB V cannot be obtained due to limited exploration.
 4HB IV-4HB I shared the same layout.
 4HB IVB was the first level that was exposed completely.

-Possible Functions

-Hansen suggests that the 4HB Building is a brewery as ovens and storage vats and a tablet mentioning “the brewery” and “a brewer” were found.
-Ashby proposes another possibility that 4HB building is a kitchen as it shared lots of similarities with temple kitchens at Ur and Nippur.
+It has been suggested that the 4HB Building is a brewery as ovens and storage vats and a tablet mentioning “the brewery” and “a brewer” were found.
+An alternate proposal is that 4HB building is a kitchen as it shared lots of similarities with temple kitchens at Ur and Nippur.